-Written by Matt Kirk Published: May 20 2020 Partnerships
+Written by Cashwerkz Published: May 20 2020 Partnerships

 Trustees Australia and Cashwerkz today announced a strategic merger of the two companies, that brings together 31 years of traditional financial services experience with intuitive technology.
 The partnership will transform the way Australians manage their cash, term deposit and fixed income investments.

 Traditionally term deposits can take up to seven days to be placed, with Cashwerkz, investors can place a term deposit in as little a few minutes.
 “By moving the entire investment process online, while remaining regulatory compliant, we not only save investors time and effort, but also help maximise their cash investments.
 Term deposit rates are fairly low at the moment, which is why it’s more important than ever to be able to research and manage your defensive assets easily”, said John Nantes, Executive Director and Head of M&A.

 The new entity has access to over 30 Australian banks, ranging from the big four to smaller credit unions, and a suite of defensive asset options such as term deposits, bonds and third-party managed funds, encouraging a more competitive environment in the $2.1 trillion cash deposit market.
 Australia has been heavily dominated by the major banks in this asset class, with 80 per cent of term deposits currently held with the big four.

 Fixed income investments such as bonds and annuities, which have historically been difficult to access, will now be more accessible to the every-day investor through the Cashwerkz platform.
 This opens the door for investors to a greater choice of investing options, from a greater number of smaller but equally regulated banks, particularly those with limited branches.